pbberlin/tools/os/fsi/readme.md

 #### s3fs
-Not yet adapted: A filesystem layer for amazon s3 and ceph
+Not yet adapted: A filesystem layer for amazon s3 or ceph

 #### httpfs